Old Updates

 27 Nov 2009: Next week my Geography 30 students present their course projects at State College Borough Hall.
 The presentations are Tuesday (1 Dec) and Thursday (3 Dec) from 5-9pm.
 Full details here.

-29 Sep 2009: My review of the film District 9 has been accepted at Journal of Evolution and Technology.
-See the preprint (pdf).
+29 Sep 2009: My review of the film District 9 has been accepted at Journal of Evolution and Technology, available online here.
 Also, an article "Where have all the aliens gone?
 Sustainability may explain the absence of extraterrestrials" will appear in the popular magazine Sky & Telescope, probably in January 2010.
 The article is co-written by Jacob Haqq-Misra and is based on our 'Sustainability Solution' to the Fermi Paradox (preprint (pdf)).
 At S&T's request we will not be posting preprints online.
 Buy the issue; it's a great magazine!

 2 Sep 2009: A new paper has been accepted for publication.
 "The role of the NSF Broader Impacts Criterion in enhancing research ethics pedagogy" will appear in Social Epistemology.
 See the summary (pdf) and the full paper (pdf).
 The article was written with seven other Penn State researchers affiliated with the Rock Ethics Institute as part of a broader project on Ethics in Environmental Education.